The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: The Token-Guided Graph-Rewriting Machine

 Each transition $((G,e),\delta) \to_\chi ((G',e'),\delta')$ between graph states is labelled by either $\beta$, $\sigma$ or $\epsilon$.
 Transitions are deterministic, and classified into \emph{pass} transitions that search for redexes and trigger rewriting, and \emph{rewrite} transitions that actually rewrite a graph as soon as a redex is found.

-A pass transition $((G,e),(d,\square,S,B)) \to_\epsilon ((G,e'),(d',f',S',B'))$, always labelled with $\epsilon$, applies to a state whose rewrite flag is $\square$.
-It simply moves the token over one node, and updates its data by modifying the top elements of stacks, while keeping an underlying graph unchanged.
-When the token passes a $\lambda$-node or a $\oc$-node, a rewrite flag is changed to $\lambda$ or $\oc$, which triggers rewrite transitions.
-Fig.~\ref{fig:PassTransitions} defines pass transitions, by showing only the relevant node for each transition.
+A pass transition $((G \circ H,e),(d,\square,S,B)) \to_\epsilon ((G \circ H,e'),(d',f',S',B'))$, always labelled with $\epsilon$, applies to a state whose rewrite flag is $\square$.
+The graph $H$ contains only one node, and the positions $e$ and $e'$ are an input or an output of the node.
+The transition simply moves the token over the node, and updates its data by modifying the top elements of stacks, while keeping an underlying graph unchanged.
+When the token passes a $\lambda$-node or a $\oc$-node, a rewrite flag is changed to $\lambda$ or $\oc$, which triggers a rewrite transition.
+Fig.~\ref{fig:PassTransitions} defines pass transitions, by showing the single-node graph $H$, token positions and data, omitting the graph $G$.
 The position of the token is drawn as a black triangle, pointing towards the direction of the token.
-In the figure, $X \neq \star$, and $n$ is a natural number.
-The pass transition over a $\lb{C}_{n+1}$-node pushes the old position $e$, a link drawn as a bullet, to a box stack.
+The pass transition over a $\lb{C}_n$-node, where $n$ is positive, pushes the old position $e$ to a box stack.
+The link $e$ is drawn as a bullet.

 The way the token reacts to application nodes ($\appLazy{}{}$, $\appLR{}{}$ and $\appRL{}{}$) corresponds to the way the window $\W{\cdot}$ moves in evaluating these function applications in the sub-machine semantics (Fig.~\ref{fig:MockMachine}).
 When the token moves on to the composition output of an application node, the top element of a computational stack is either $@$ or $\star$.
 The element $\star$ makes the token return from a $\lambda$-node, which corresponds to reducing the function part of application to a value (i.e.\ abstraction).
 The element $@$ lets the token proceed at a $\lambda$-node, raises the rewrite flag $\lambda$, and hence triggers a rewrite transition that corresponds to beta-reduction.
 The call-by-value application nodes ($\appLR{}{}$ and $\appRL{}{}$) send the token to their argument output, pushing the element $\star$ to a box stack.
 This makes the token bounce at a $\oc$-node and return to the application node, which corresponds to evaluating the argument part of function application to a value.
 Finally, pass transitions through $\lb{D}$-nodes, $\lb{C}_n$-nodes and $\oc$-nodes prepare copying of values, and eventually raise the rewrite flag $\oc$ that triggers on-demand duplication.